 It takes the crown as one of the most controversial World Cup Finals ever and with over 32 million British viewers tuning in, it is still ranked as the UK’s most watched television event in history.
 England’s 1966 World Cup win goes down in history for reasons that go beyond the simple fact they have yet to repeat the performance.
-In honour of the 50th anniversary of England’s (so far) only World Cup win, these are some legendary moments from the match.
+Over 50 years since England’s (so far) only World Cup win, these are some legendary moments from the match.

 Bobby Moore Lifting the Trophy

 50 years on, that’s one Technicolor moment that won’t be forgotten.
 The shot of Bobby Moore hoisted onto his teammates shoulders and brandishing the cup has come to be symbolic of that monumental match and the historic result.

 Any run down of the most memorable moments from that famous match would be entirely lacking without a mention of what must be football’s most well known commentaries.
 Delivered by Kenneth Wolstenholme a few seconds before the end of the match, the line “They think it’s all over!
 It is now!” has gone down in history.
 Not just an oft-quoted expression used by everyone in the English-speaking world, the line has been used to name albums and BBC sports quizzes alike, as well as making appearances in songs by everyone from New Order to The Beatles.
 Not bad.